 The scrum process includes a planned time period for specified work.
 The team has to focus on a single functionality or design during that time.
 This process makes it easy for the team to adapt to any expansion required with functionality or design.

-The scrum process includes the development of core functionality in the initial state, reveal the team capabilities, and determine the sprint duration.
+The scrum process includes the development of core functionality in the initial state, revealing the team capabilities, and determining the sprint duration.
 All of this helps prevent potential risks associated with the final version of the product.

 Quick and Affordable

 The scrum framework accelerates the pace of any software development project while going easy on the development budget.